Grenosaurus/SystemSpec/README.md

       python3 systemSpec.py

 The program is written in Python 3 and the modules used in the program can be found in the requirments.txt file.
+Some of the modules used to write this program will not function in Python 2 so it is recomended to download Python 3.

 # Purpose
 SystemSpec program was orginaly created to aid in testing and analyzing the benchmarking of a specific program while observing the systems spec data.